 “Well, he’s not so bad.
 He’s got a temper, but deep down he’s all fluff.
 Fact is, he’s not like anyone I’ve ever known.
 All my friends are fighters, but this guy spends his time avoiding fights because he knows he’ll win.”

 Maybe I’m reaching again, but it seems like the Black Widow is getting a little tired of all the fighting.
 Remember that she’s a spy, not a soldier.
-Yes, she can fight, and yes, she’s very capable at defending herself, but that’s not what she was trained to do.
+Yes, she can fight, and yes, she’s very capable of defending herself, but that’s not what she was trained to do.
 And frankly, after the War for Earth and the war against Ultron and all those missions in between, I’d be a little sick of all the fighting too—and that’s not even considering the emotional aspect of it.

 She and Banner are opposites in this respect.
 While Banner hates fighting because he “knows he’ll win”, I think Natasha is getting sick of fighting because she’s not sure she will—or her friends will.
 Natasha may seem cool and collected sometimes, but she has a big heart for the people she cares about, and you can see it a lot more in Age of Ultron—especially when we see her as “Auntie Nat” with Hawkeye’s children.
 And that part brings us to what seems to be the crux of the feminist arguments against Natasha and Banner: their discussion of sterility.